mggg/GerryChainJulia/docs/instructions.md

     arg₁ + arg₂
 end
 ````
-The doc-string inside the tripe quotation marks will render as MarkDown, so you
+The doc-string inside the triple quotation marks will render as MarkDown, so you
 can also use other MarkDown styles like _italics_ or **bold** there if you want.

 ### Rendering the doc-string in the documentation page